 The phone rings and when you look at the caller ID you see something very strange—it's showing your telephone number.
 How could that be?

-U.S. stock index futures pointed to a higher open on Wednesday, after the publication of the ADP jobs report.
+U.S. stock index futures pointed to a higher open on Wall Street ahead of Fed Chair Janet Yellen's second day of testimony.

 Some of the names on the move ahead of the open.

 Twenty-First Century Fox made an $80 billion takeover bid in recent weeks for Time Warner but was rebuffed, sources said.
 The New York Times reports.

 Mortgage revenue fell and litigation costs increased for Bank of America in the second quarter.